UpLib/Liberland/settlement/Danube-branches.md

 * This branch is ~1 km long (could be made ~ 2kms long however)
 * This branch could be a natural channel and a natural harbor for boats and houseboats, provided it would be permanently reconnected to the Danube, and that the banks get a little developed.
 * Reconnection(s) could also be done in more than one place.
-But even with only one reconnection, this would made the place enclosed between the arm and the Danube, a safer place.
+But even with only one reconnection, this would make the place enclosed between the arm and the Danube, a safer place.
 With 2 reconnections, the concerned enclosed place would be a supplementary island, ie inaccessible by (unfriendly) engines.
 * Reconnection to the main flow would have impact strictly limited to Liberland.
 * There are many technical solutions for a small pedestrian bridge to facilitate comings and goings.
 See below.